“He’s very personable and very good on technical engineering cases – he has a good understanding of the evidence.”

 He is a panel member of the Chartered Institute of Arbitrators Business Arbitration Scheme and is a member of the Scottish Arbitration Centre.

 He has a particular interest in sports and sports Arbitration.
 He is a Sport Resolutions Panel Member, appointed as an Arbitrator (Legal).
-He is a Chair and Panel Member of the England Boxing National Disciplinary Panel, an Independent Disciplinary Panel Member of Scottish Athletics and is also a Member of the Integrity Committee of British Cycling.
+He is a Chair and Panel Member of the England Boxing National Disciplinary Panel and is also a Member of the Integrity Committee of British Cycling.
 He is a member of the Sports Law Association of Malaysia and completed the AIAC Certificate Programme in Sports Arbitration in 2017 (course directors Professor Richard McLaren and Paul Hayes SC), recording the highest mark ever awarded in the Award Writing Assessment of 93%.

 He is a past Chairman of Advocacy at Gray’s Inn.
 His seminal work, “Teaching Advocacy without Tears” has been adopted in numerous jurisdictions as an essential part of their teaching programmes.
 He has taught advocacy in Malaysia, India, South Africa and Germany.
 He has served on a number of committees of the Inns of Court College of Advocacy, having most recently been involved in the ICCA’s work on expert evidence and its joint production with the Royal Statistical Society of “Statistics and Probability for Advocates”.
 His most recent article, “The Challenge of Expert Evidence”, was published in Counsel Magazine in February 2018.